-FirstCaribbean International Bank (Jamaica) Limited (the "Bank"), which is incorporated and domiciled in Jamaica, is a 99.71% (2014 - 99.71%) subsidiary of FirstCaribbean International Bank Limited (the "Parent"), a bank incorporated and domiciled in Barbados.
+FirstCaribbean International Bank (Jamaica) Limited (the "Bank"), which is incorporated and domiciled in Jamaica, is a 99.74% (2015 - 99.71%) subsidiary of FirstCaribbean International Bank Limited (the "Parent"), a bank incorporated and domiciled in Barbados.
+On 17 November 2016, the Bank completed the repurchase of all minority shares.
+These shares were immediately cancelled upon repurchase and later reissued to the Parent.
+The Parent now owns 100% of the Bank.
 The ultimate parent company and controlling party is Canadian Imperial Bank of Commerce ("CIBC"), a company incorporated in Canada.